m7medA/wireframing/README.md

 #### Example:
 - A **project manager** can use wireframes to explain the **user journey** to developers and ensure everyone understands the requirements.

+## Wireframing in Practice

+### Real-World Example: Improving an E-Commerce Checkout Process
+Wireframing plays a crucial role in identifying usability issues before development.
+One example is an **e-commerce website** that initially had a **complex checkout process**, leading to high cart abandonment rates.

+### Identified Usability Issues
+During the wireframing phase, designers noticed:
+- The **checkout page** had too many steps, making it frustrating for users.
+- The **payment options** were unclear, causing confusion.
+- The **"Place Order" button** was difficult to find.

+### How Wireframing Helped Resolve These Issues
+Using wireframes, the team:
+- **Simplified the checkout process** by reducing the number of steps.
+- **Reorganized payment options** for better visibility.
+- **Highlighted the "Place Order" button** to make it more accessible.

+### Impact on the Final Product
+After implementing these wireframe-based improvements:
+- **Cart abandonment rates decreased** by 30%.
+- **User satisfaction improved**, leading to more completed purchases.
+- The final design was **intuitive and user-friendly**.

+### Conclusion
+Wireframing ensures that usability issues are **identified and fixed early**, preventing costly redesigns.
+It helps teams create **efficient, user-friendly designs** that enhance the overall experience.